-- Everything that is essential to your application that is connected in the vSphere environment is identified and mapped.
-The critical path of infrastructure that uniquely runs your Java, .Net, JBoss, Oracle, SAP or Spring app is instantly visible.
+- Everything essential to your application that is connected in the vSphere environment is identified and mapped.
+The critical path of infrastructure that uniquely runs your Java, .Net, JBoss, Oracle, SAP, or Spring app is instantly visible.
 This includes servers, OS’s, blades, storage, hosts, fiber channel, network, etc. The list of discoverable apps is far longer than what I have put here, see more HERE

-Smoke chasing, fire suppression and firefighting are the bane of both IT and the application owner.
-Starting from scratch, yet again, when responding to the call, without having visibility to key performance and health indicators in advance will severely undermine trust in the operations team.
-The LoB wants to trust IT and IT wants to trust their platform.
+Smoke chasing, fire suppression, and firefighting are the bane of both IT and the application owner.
+Starting from scratch, yet again, when responding to the call, without having visibility to critical performance and health indicators in advance, will severely undermine trust in the operations team.
+The LoB wants to trust IT, and IT wants to trust their platform.
 VMware’s vRealize Operations radically increases app owner confidence by giving them a public cloud experience, whether the workload is in the data center or in multiple public clouds.

 These efforts often stall when the Chief Information Security Officer (CISO) steps in and halts the project.
 No CISO will approve the changes required to move sensitive applications and data if the security implications are not well understood.

 What you may know about vRealize Network Insight (vRNI) is that it automatically discovers how an application behaves over the network, allowing teams to introduce advanced security functionality like micro-segmentation.
-What is game changing is how it supports the Cloud Operating Model. vRNI identifies the policy elements across the full range of physical and virtual network components that the application is actual using.
+What is game-changing is how it supports the Cloud Operating Model. vRNI identifies the policy elements across the full range of physical and virtual network components that the application is actually using.
 The platform will then recommend improvements to these configurations to increase performance and security.

-With this level of visibility, Network Insight creates the confidence necessary, across multiple teams, to implement the necessary policy changes in order move applications as part of data center consolidation or cloud migration.
+With this level of visibility, Network Insight creates the confidence necessary across multiple teams to implement the required policy changes to move applications as part of data center consolidation or cloud migration.
 It is a ‘what if’ engine for change.
 This is how the CIO and the CISO can beat the ultimate Day 2 challenge.

 Embracing ‘Day Two’ – “But I’m already in the cloud, now what?”

 For LoBs or developers who have already, and continue to, deploy and run directly in the public cloud, VMware’s CloudHealth offering can identify pre-existing workloads that began in Day 2 mode.
-These workloads can easily be discovered, managed and optimized.
-CloudHealth’s market-leading analytics provide recommendation on which cloud workloads are good candidates to migrate to your Private Cloud or other providers, services or contracts based on cost savings, performance, security or compliance criteria.
+These workloads can easily be discovered, managed, and optimized.
+CloudHealth’s market-leading analytics provide recommendations on which cloud workloads are good candidates to migrate to your Private Cloud or other providers, services, or contracts based on cost savings, performance, security, or compliance criteria.
 See More